abenkhadra/llvm-pass-tutorial/README.md

 ## Building a trivial LLVM pass ##

-To build skeleton LLVM pass found in `skeleton` folder:
+To build the skeleton LLVM pass found in `skeleton` folder:
 ```bash
 $ cd llvm-pass-tutorial
 $ mkdir build